Generate an error function for C3 A-Ci curve fitting

 The standard deviation of the measured values of the net CO2 assimilation rate, expressed in units of

-with appropriate units.
-A numeric value supplied here will overwrite the values in thesd_A
+micromol m^(-2) s^(-1).
+Ifsd_Ais not a number, then there must be a column inreplicate_exdfcalledsd_Awith appropriate units.
+A numeric value supplied here will overwrite the values in thesd_Acolumn ofreplicate_exdfif it exists.- Wj_coef_C

 A coefficient in the equation for RuBP-regeneration-limited carboxylation, whose value depends on assumptions about the NADPH and ATP requirements of RuBP regeneration; see